This post may contain affiliate links, please see our policy for details.

-Then I added my two hose clamps to the EMT.
-One went on the top to keep the wire rope in place, and one at the bottom to keep it from sliding down through the 2 hole straps that we attached to the deck post.
+One went on the top to keep the wire rope in place, and one at the bottom to keep it from sliding down through the 2 hole straps that we attached to the deck pole.

 Next, I slipped the tubing into the hole Roger drilled in the deck rail, and used the hole straps to secure it to the bottom of the deck.

-We had to attach the wire and lights to something and since the house is all stone (and hard to drill into) we put a screw eye into my brand new tongue and groove porch ceiling.
+We needed to attach the wire and lights for the deck to something and since the house is all stone (and hard to drill into) we had to put a screw eye into my brand new tongue and groove porch ceiling.

-With the screw eye in place we strung our rope wire.
+With the screw eye in place we strung our rope guide wire.

 Roger has worked with electric his whole adult life so he knows a thing or two about it.
-I know that a lot of people skip this step but he says it’s important to use some kind of wire to hang your string lights.
-The reason that you shouldn’t just string the lights without wire is because the string light wire can stretch (it’s not made to hold the weight of the lights).
+I know that a lot of people skip this step but he says it’s important to use some kind of guide wire to hang your string lights.

 It took us about 20 minutes to hang our new deck lights and we were in business.